-From my general understanding, “sex positivity” had been widely derived as a term celebrating and being completely open with one’s sexuality if you so wish to, not to stigmatise against consensual sexual acts previously considered taboo (i.e. in the BDSM community) and being, “sexually liberated”.
+From my understanding, “sex positivity” had been widely derived as a term celebrating and being open with one’s sexuality if you so wish to, not to stigmatise against consensual sexual acts previously considered taboo (i.e. in the BDSM community) thus being, “sexually liberated“.

-The term, “sexual liberation” meant challenging traditional roles in society when it came to sexuality and interpersonal relationships throughout certain points in history.
-To some, it can typically be seen as multiple sexual partners, no strings attached sex, exploring a range of different acts, practices etc. just safe fun with other consenting adults and having a whale of a time in the process.
+The term, “sexual liberation” meant challenging traditional roles in society regarding sexuality and interpersonal relationships throughout certain points in history.
+To some, it can be seen as multiple sexual partners, no strings attached sex and/or exploring a range of different sexual acts and practices.
+Just safe fun with other consenting adults and having a whale of a time in the process, right?

 But what if that’s not your own sexual liberation?

 This is where, speaking from personal experiences, stigmas can come out to play.
-It’s not an uncommon misconception of being ‘sex positive’ meaning ‘you’re ok with everything relating to sex’.
-Not the case.
-No two people are ever the same.
-What’s right for one won’t be for another.
+It’s not an uncommon misconception that being ‘sex positive’ means you’re ok with everything relating to sex.
+But as we know, two people are ever the same.
+What’s right for one person won’t be for another.

-Unfortunately, some see that as a green light to then paint someone as, “not sex positive”, “old school”, “judging” if they don’t exactly agree with everything they do, and vice versa with the, “whore”, “slut”, “bike”, “loose morals” insults on the other sides of the spectrum.
+Unfortunately, some see this as a green light to paint someone as, “not sex positive”, “old school”, “judging” if they don’t exactly agree with everything they do, and vice versa with the, “whore”, “slut”, “bike”, “loose morals” insults on the other side of the spectrum.

-This can turn in to social pressure, even shaming, being put on certain individuals.
-Some people don’t want to have no strings attached, some people don’t want to date regularly, and that’s perfectly fine.
-Some people do, again that’s perfectly fine.
+This can turn in to social pressure, even shaming, of individuals.
+Some people don’t want to have no strings attached sex.
+Some people don’t want to date regularly and that’s perfectly fine.
+Some people do and again that’s perfectly fine.
 As long it’s between consenting adults, you’re being safe, no one is going behind anyone’s back and/or being messed around, you do you.
 That’s your business.
 Live and let live.

-Speaking for myself, throughout college and university, I was repeatedly labelled, “the sweet and innocent” one of the group, because I wasn’t seen romantically involved with multiple guys, didn’t have hook-ups etc. Sometimes some assume that if that’s the way you were, you must have this “holier than thou” attitude towards others’ escapades, but I didn’t and still don’t.
+Speaking for myself, throughout college and university, I was repeatedly labelled, “the sweet and innocent” one of my friendship group, because I wasn’t seen romantically involved with multiple guys, didn’t have hook-ups etc. Sometimes some assume that if that’s the way you were, you must have this “holier than thou” attitude towards others’ sex lives, but I didn’t and still don’t.

 Why was sex and love together such a bad thing?
 Why did I need to, “loosen up”?
 Why did I need to find a man online to, “just go and get laid”?
 Why did I need to do these things if I didn’t want to or just wasn’t right for me?
 If it wasn’t my own sexual positivity?